daynerco/Crowdfunding_ETL/README.md

 Danielle - Contacts

-I worked on the DB mapping
+Michael worked on the DB mapping
 https://app.quickdatabasediagrams.com/#/d/TaOfra
+Danielle helped to revise it

 (Dayna) i started off the schema for the crowdfunding database